-Austria, one of the wealthiest countries in the world and an EU Member State, continues to attract investors owing to its stable political and social situation and its geographical position in the centre of Europe.
+Austria, one of the wealthiest countries in the world and an EU Member State, continues to attract investors owing to its stable political and social situation and its geographical position in the center of Europe.

 Apart from proximity, historical ties to the countries of Central and Eastern Europe (CEE) have made Austria a very attractive location for multinationals from Brazil and elsewhere to choose as their base of operations regarding CEE.

 The most commonly used form of Austrian business organization for inbound investments is the limited liability company (GmbH).
 Owing to its less burdensome corporate governance requirements, it is generally preferred by investors to the more complex stock corporation (AG), a corporate form that has to be used if a listing on a stock exchange is being considered.

 Both entities are subject to Austrian corporate income tax on their income.
 Shareholders are taxed separately on dividends received from these corporations.

 Partnerships, such as the general partnership (OG) or the limited partnership (KG), are of lesser relevance for inward investments into Austria.
 In a general partnership, all partners are subject to unlimited liability for the partnership's debts and obligations, while in a limited partnership, only one partner must have unlimited liability.

 A structure commonly seen is the GmbH & Co KG; this is a limited partnership with the general partner being a limited liability company.
 Partnerships are treated as transparent for Austrian tax purposes.
 Thus, the income of a partnership is not taxed at the level of the partnership, but rather attributed to its partners and subject to (corporate) income tax at the level of the partners.

 Corporate Income Tax in Austria